Hart Crane: The Bridge (1930)

 The first known mention of The Bridge was in a 1923 letter to Gorham Munson in which he wrote:

 I am ruminating on a new longish poem under the title of The Bridge which carries on further the tendencies manifest in 'F and H.' It will be exceedingly difficult to accomplish it as I see it now, so much time will be wasted in thinking about it.

 Crane moved to Paterson, New Jersey, in 1927.
 In 1928, he worked as a secretary for a stockbroker visiting California.
 Crane's mother, following her second marriage breakup, was living in the Los Angeles area.
 He revealed his homosexuality to her, causing a confrontation.
 Crane sneaked out on May 15, 1928, never to see her again.
 He later found out about the death of his grandmother, Elizabeth Hart, but his mother refused to pay him his $5,000 inheritance until he would return to live with her.
-He managed to convince her to send him the money and left for Europe towards late November intending to live in Majorca, but instead went first to London then to Paris.
+He managed to convince her to send him the money and left for Europe towards late November intending to live in Mallorca, but instead went first to London then to Paris.
 In Paris in February 1929, Harry Crosby, who with his wife Caresse Crosby owned the fine arts press Black Sun Press, offered Crane the use of their country retreat, Le Moulin du Soleil in Ermenonville.
 They hoped he could use the time to concentrate on completing The Bridge.
 Crane spent several weeks at their estate where he wrote a draft of the "Cape Hatteras" section, a key part of his panegyric poem.
 In late June that year, Crane returned from the south of France to Paris.
 Crosby noted in his journal, "Hart C. back from Marseilles where he slept with his thirty sailors and he began again to drink Cutty Sark."